prometheus-community/helm-charts/charts/kube-prometheus-stack/README.md

 If you deploy on clusters using version v1.22+, kube-controller-manager will be scraped over HTTPS on port 10257.

-If you deploy on clusters running ersion v1.23+, kube-scheduler will be scraped over HTTPS on port 10259.
+If you deploy on clusters running version v1.23+, kube-scheduler will be scraped over HTTPS on port 10259.

 ### From 27.x to 28.x